oVirt/ovirt-site/source/feature/novnc-console.html.md

 There are three possible places where the websocket server can run (The implementation support each of these scenarios, the behavior in the engine is set in vdc_options):

-1. On the machine where engine runs (Option WebSocketProxyConfig: Engine:port)
+1. On the machine on which the engine is installed (Option WebSocketProxyConfig: Engine:port)
-2. On single machine where engine does not run (Option WebSocketProxyConfig: ip/hostname:port, where ip/hostname specify the host where the proxy runs)
+2. On a single machine on which the engine is not installed (Option WebSocketProxyConfig: ip/hostname:port, where ip/hostname specify the host where the proxy runs)
 3. (On each host (Option WebSocketProxyConfig: Host:port)).

 ## Security considerations